+SaaS development life cycle is not a straight line, but exactly what it says on the tin – a cycle.
 To be successful a SaaS company needs to constantly improve its product.
 It is crucial to keep your service running without any issues at any point in its life cycle.
 That's why to stay competitive you have to constantly monitor user's needs, research the market and latest trends, track innovations and optimize your product.

 To sum up